ucb-152/lab6/README.md

   <a href="https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#trainium-inferentia2-arch">Source</a>
 </p>

 There are various levels of memory at play in the Tranium Instance.
 There is the host memory that is external to the Neuron Cores.
 Then, there is the HBM, which is the main on-device memory.
-Finally there is the on-chip memory, consisting of the SBUF (State Buffer) and the PSUM (Partial Sum Buffer).
+Finally, there is the on-chip memory, consisting of the SBUF (State Buffer) and the PSUM (Partial Sum Buffer).
 The levels, sizes, and bandwidths of these memories are shown below.
-When developing kernels, we can also optimize performance by planning our loads and stores based on these architectural parameters and the use of the data in the kernel (i.e. tiling, maximal data resuse, etc).
+When developing kernels, we can also optimize performance by planning our loads and stores based on these architectural parameters and the use of the data in the kernel (i.e. tiling, maximal data reuse, etc).

 <p align="center">
   <img width="600" src="./img/memory_hierarchy.png">